koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 This leads to some long discussion on what counts as a _change_ which is later agreed upon as follows:

-A __change__ is any activity that is physical, logical, or virtual to applications, databases, operating systems, networks, or hardware that could impact services being delivered.
+__A change is any activity that is physical, logical, or virtual to applications, databases, operating systems, networks, or hardware that could impact services being delivered.__

 After 2 hours, they realise they were only able to go over 5 changes, due to all the discussions.
 Given the time for the meeting is up, Bill tells people to fill their index cards as soon as possible and hand them to Patty.

 Later that evening Patty calls Bill to inform him that she already received 243 changes for next week already.

 > Holy crap.
 Four hundred?
 How many of these four hundred changes are high risk, potentially affecting Phoenix, the payroll application, or worse?
 Umm, at least people are following the process..
 Send out an e-mail telling everyone to submit any change for next week by Monday.
-Monday’s changes will not need to be authorized but changes for the remainder of the week will.
+Monday's changes will not need to be authorized but changes for the remainder of the week will.
 No exceptions.

 ### Chapter Notes
 - It is expected from a new hire to be fully productive between six to twelve months.